 - > The alarm will be raised immediately by whoever discovers the fire and emergency services contacted.
-Evacuation procedures will also begin immediately - > Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk - > All of the children must evacuate the building from their classroom doors.
-If there are children in the dining hall or main hall, the children must leave via their nearest exit and then leave the school building out of the Key Stage 1 wet area door or via the main school doors next to the Year 4 classrooms. - Staff and pupils will congregate at the assembly points.
+Evacuation procedures will also begin immediately - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk - All of the children must evacuate the building from their classroom doors or the nearest exit if the scaffolding or any roof works prevent them vacating through their own classroom door.
+If there are children in the dining hall or main hall, the children must leave via their nearest exit and then leave the school building out of the Key Stage 1 wet area door, the main school office doors or via the fire exit doors next to the Year 4 classrooms. - Nursery pupils and staff will exit their building on the sound of the alarm and exit the school site via the school gate, entering the school field via the large green field gate and line up at the back of the field next to all other classes. - Staff and pupils will congregate at the assembly points.
 These are located on the field and staff are informed of their positions.
-The positions for the different classes at the end of the field are as follows: > Fire Assembly Points (Top end of Field)
+The positions for the different classes at the end of the field are as follows: